ESPN will have content on Disney+ with dedicated section

 Those who subscribe to a bundle package with Disney+, Hulu and ESPN+ will be able to access all their content in one location.
 Disney+ standalone subscribers will gain access to ESPN+ content — which is mostly college football and basketball — along with some access to premium live events.

-ESPN president Jimmy Pitaro said this is just another step toward the network launching its own direct-to-consumer product — called Flagship — in the Fall of 2025.
+ESPN chairman Jimmy Pitaro said this is just another step toward the network launching its own direct-to-consumer product — called Flagship — in the Fall of 2025.

 “We're hoping can attract the casual sports fan and then once we launch Flagship, try to attract them to that," Pitaro said in a phone interview with The Associated Press.
 “It will also help us being on Disney+ to get data on viewing experiences."